We need drug price transparency, now

 “I’m baffled.
 Baffled that is nearly impossible for me to know at the point-of-care, sitting with a patient which treatment options are on the constantly changing formularies and what a patient’s copay will be."

-– Jack Resneck Jr., MD, AMA Immediate Past Chair, AMA Board of Trustees, Congressional Hearing on “Lowering Prescription Drug Prices: Deconstructing the Drug Supply Chain”
+– Jack Resneck Jr., MD, Immediate Past Chair, AMA Board of Trustees, Congressional Hearing on “Lowering Prescription Drug Prices: Deconstructing the Drug Supply Chain”